digi-wolk/oss-license-auditor/CONTRIBUTING.md

 follow these guidelines:

 1. Fork the project repository to your GitHub account.
 2. Create a new branch in your forked repository for your contributions.
-Make sure to give the branch a descriptive name.
 3. Make your changes or additions to the codebase, documentation, or any other project aspect.
 4. Ensure your code adheres to the project's coding style and guidelines.
 Maintain consistency with the existing codebase.